mtanti/where-image/experiments/where_image/data/step2_training_data/params/README.md

 Folder containing weights of trained neural networks for each architecture.
+Left out due to large file sizes.